Abbott-Risk-Consulting/.github/profile/README.md

 ### Meet the Cyber Team
 #### Tom
-Here's a bit of information about Tom, the leader of the Cyber Team.
+Tom, the leader of the cyber team, has over 8 years of experience in risk assessment and consulting.

 #### Callum
 Here's a bit about Callum, he can do hackerman stuff.